Unihertz TickTock 5G dual-screen rugged smartphone review

 Battery: 6Ah

 A Mediatek Dimensity 700 system-on-chip powers the TickTock 5G smartphone with 8GB of RAM and 128GB eMMC storage which can be augmented via the microSD card slot.
 Wireless connectivity comprises 5G, Wi-Fi 5, Bluetooth 5.1 and NFC.
-There’s even an FM radio (apparently) but you can’t use it because you need to plug in an earphone to be used as an antenna.
-Trouble is that there’s no 3.5mm jack.
+There’s even an FM radio but you'll need to plug in the included converter and track down a pair of wired headphones to use it.
 A 6,000mAh battery fed by a 30W fast charging power supply unit that makes the whole thing tick.

 Performance and in use